MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 <img class="img-responsive" alt="Wax on, Wax off" src="{{ site.url }}/assets/images/mentoring-software-developers-karate-kid.jpg">

 The other big challenge with code katas is staying motivated.
 Because they are toy problems they don't solve any business need and don't add any value to the organization.
-A big driver for most software graduates is to work on something they feel is adding value to the company.
-They want to be seen as making a difference.
-They want to work on production!
+A big driver for motivation is to add value to where you work.
+This is particuarly strong in most graduate software developers I've worked with.

-Their motivation to keep working through a kata quickly wanes.
-Dan Ariely does a great [TED Talk on motivation](https://www.youtube.com/watch?v=wfcro5iM5vw).
-In his talk he shares an experient around measuring motivation for drawings.

-As a mentor, understanding what drives motivation can help you use katas more effectively.
-For example, when you grad finishes a kata reviewing it thoroughly and giving detailed feedback increases motivation.
+Because katas add no value, the graduates motivation to keep working through a kata quickly wanes.
+Dan Ariely does a great [TED Talk on motivation](https://www.youtube.com/watch?v=wfcro5iM5vw) where he shares an experient around measuring motivation for people doing drawings.
+I'm not going to go into the details here other than to suggest that if you are going to use code katas as a learning mechanism make sure to reviewing the work thoroughly and give detailed feedback to your graduate once they have completed it.
+This increases their motivation to do it again.

-Understanding motivation leads to a better experience

 ## When reviewing work look at the code when talking about it